-Here is an herbal gift for the men in your life.
+Here is an herbal gift for anyone who shaves.
 They’ll love this homemade aftershave.

-I know men can be hard to shop for and sometimes it’s even harder to create a homemade herbal gift that they’ll actually like.
+I know people can be hard to shop for and sometimes it’s even harder to create a homemade herbal gift that they’ll actually like.
 But don’t worry, we’ve got it covered!

 Let’s take a closer look at our ingredients.